Privacy risk in GeoData: A survey: Existing literature on geomasking techniques

 \subsection{Synthetic data generation}

-As we described in Section~\ref{sec:geomasking-techniques}, synthetic datasets aims to preserve the spatial characteristics and patterns present in the original data while preserving the individuals' privacy.
-Quick and Waller~\cite{quick2018using} proposes the use of spatiotemporal data analysis methods for generating synthetic data to address disclosure risks associated with releasing public-use data in disease mapping, where small counts present challenges.
-The study employs a Bayesian model where the synthetic data are generated from the resulting posterior predictive distribution, preserving different dependencies. \cite{drechsler2021synthesizing} investigates the viability of using synthetic data generation to provide detailed geocoding information from a large administrative database while maintaining confidentiality.
-The authors showed that a synthesis strategy based on categorical CART models performs well addressing the risk-utility trade-off.
+Quick and Waller~\cite{quick2018using} propose the use of spatiotemporal data analysis methods for generating synthetic data to address disclosure risks associated with releasing public-use data in disease mapping, where small counts present challenges.
+The study employs a Bayesian model where the synthetic data are generated from the resulting posterior predictive distribution, preserving different dependencies.
+Drechsler and Hu~\cite{drechsler2021synthesizing} investigate the viability of using synthetic data generation to provide detailed geocoding information from a large administrative database while maintaining confidentiality.
+The authors show that a synthesis strategy based on categorical CART models performs well in addressing the risk-utility trade-off.

-\cite{quick2021generating} focuses on the dissemination of synthetic data as an effective means of making sensitive information publicly available while minimising the risk of disclosure.
+Quick~\cite{quick2021generating} focuses on the dissemination of synthetic data as an effective means of making sensitive information publicly available while minimising the risk of disclosure.
 It extends a differential privacy approach to Poisson-distributed count data, accommodating population size heterogeneity and incorporating prior information on event rates.
-Hong et al.~\cite{hong2022collecting} proposed a privacy-preserving synthetic data generation framework for addressing privacy concerns associated with sharing complete datasets.
+Hong et al.~\cite{hong2022collecting} propose a privacy-preserving synthetic data generation framework for addressing privacy concerns associated with sharing complete datasets.
 The method involves synthesising a new privacy-preserving dataset through a generative model that captures the probability density function of the original dataset's features.
 The synthetic dataset is designed to be statistically distinct from the original while preserving data utility.